Here's why you should consider this oft-overlooked eastern European capital for your next city break.Read more...

 Grodno - A view from our expert author

 This is also a land rich in lakes, large and small, but all of them picturesque, with a reputation for crystal-clear waters.
-The renowned Avgustovski Canal also runs through the region for around 20km on its meandering way to Poland.
-Once a year, a festival of culture takes place around the Dombrovka sluice, featuring ethnic craftsmen, folk musicians and performing troupes from Belarus, Poland and Lithuania.
+The renowned Avgustovski Canal also runs through the northwestern corner of the region for 22km on its meandering way to Poland.
+The charms of the canal and the many leisure services attendant upon it are promoted vigorously by the local tourism industry, which is particularly well geared up for incoming visitors from abroad.

 The history of the region, characterised first by conflict and then by the ensuing peaceful coexistence of Baltic and Slavonic peoples, has left its mark on the territory.
 The original fortress of Grodno, built on the banks of the Nieman River in the 11th century, has now evolved into an elegant, thriving, bustling, energetic and cosmopolitan modern city, where more examples of Classical architecture have been preserved than in any other city of Belarus.
 Indeed, the national state government has declared the historical centre of Grodno a special architectural zone under the protection and jurisdiction of the state itself.
 Of the country’s major cities, it is perhaps Vitebsk and Grodno that best lend themselves to an appreciation of their charms, apparent if you meander through the streets at a leisurely pace, gazing at the richness of the buildings that surround you.

-There are also many fine examples of unique architecture in the region, such as unusual military churches.
-During the 15th and 16th centuries, many of the Eastern Orthodox churches were required to serve the dual purposes of worship and as places of fortified refuge against the attacks of aggressors.
-Many of those that are still standing look more like towered castles.
-The best examples of these fortress-churches can be seen in the villages of Synkovichy (built 1407) and Murovanka.
-(1524).
+There are also many fine examples of architecture in the region, most notably the beautiful 16th-century fortress of Mir, the dramatic ruins of Novogrudok’s 14th-century castle and a number of unusual military churches.
+During the 15th and 16th centuries, many of the Eastern Orthodox churches were required to serve the dual purposes of worship and as places of fortified refuge against the attacks of aggressors, and many of those that are still standing look more like towered castles.
+The best examples of these fortress-churches can be seen in the villages of Synkovichy (built 1407) and Murovanka (1524).
 In Smorgon, the 16th-century Calvinist cathedral is well worth a visit.
+And for students of topography and geometrical surveying, two of the points of the Struve Geodetic Arc included in the five within Belarus on the UNESCO World Heritage List are to be found within the oblast, in the districts of Oshmyany and Zelva.